IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid.md

 This demo implements some of the features that are available in the Grid:

-- Filtering
-- Grouping
-- Pin/Unpin columns
-- Reposition columns
-- Sorting
-- Summaries
+Filtering, Grouping, Pin/Unpin columns, Reposition columns, Sorting, and Summaries

 <code-view style="height: 600px"
            data-demos-base-url="{environment:demosBaseUrl}"